Human Resources Development Canada

 HRDC was based at a government office facility at Place du Portage IV in Gatineau (formerly downtown Hull, Quebec).

 History

 HRDC was created in 1993 by Prime Minister Kim Campbell's government in an attempt to decrease the size of the federal cabinet by grouping several departments with similar responsibilities.
 In the case of HRDC, the former Department of Employment and Immigration formed its nucleus.

-HRDC's creation was probably the most enduring decision taken by Campbell's short-lived administration.
-The new department, however was poorly focused and had a wide range of institutional cultures from the merged bureaucracies; it also had one of the larger departmental budgets and a variety of responsibilities ranging from the unemployment insurance program to the issuance of social insurance numbers and job training and counselling.
+HRDC had one of the largest departmental budgets and a variety of responsibilities ranging from the unemployment insurance program to the issuance of social insurance numbers and job training and counseling.